 Sufferlandrians, this is called having an off day, and it is okay, to have an off day.
 I am going to say it again, IT IS OKAY TO HAVE AN OFF DAY!
 What do you do on your bad day and how do we assess how bad things really are?
 The key to doing this right is knowing yourself, knowing what you can do, and making a reasonable decision.
 With that said, let's look at the image below.

 Our four scenarios when doing a Sufferfest Workout

 We have four scenarios up above.
-We all wish every day could be the best case scenario.
+We all wish every day could be the best-case scenario.
 However, we are all at different stages in our lives, different ages, different sets of responsibilities, and different priorities.
 For some of us, having an off day may be a "once in a month" occurrence.
 For others, this may happen once a week.
 It all depends on you and what is going on in your life.
-Let's move through the other two option we have beside stopping our workout completely.
+Let's move through the other two options we have besides stopping our workout completely.
 We consider stopping as the last resort, but there are times and key indicators where you may need to stop a workout completely.

 NOT FEELING GREAT?

 We will use the video Revolver with it's 15 (I mean 16) intervals as an example.
 You start Revolver feeling pretty good.
 However, interval number 7 does a number on your legs.
 You barely make it through that interval or have to just stop short at the end.
 You need more recovery time.
 You are questioning if you can do the workout at 100 percent for the rest of the intervals.
 Interval 8 comes up and you are faltering again.
 Now is the time to build 30 seconds of additional recovery before we quite our workout.

 When you are not feeling great, try to add in some more recovery, but keep the workload at 100 percent when you come back.
 If that doesn't work, then we are probably Feeling Rough.